-Teat disinfection is the most important thing we do in the dairy during milking for mastitis control.
-Yet it is also the hardest thing in which to achieve best practice.
+Teat disinfection is the most important action in the dairy during milking for mastitis control - yet it is also one of the hardest actions in which to achieve best practice.

-Best practice is 100% coverage of 100% of teats, which generally requires about 20 ml of teat spray through a well-adjusted nozzle which gives a good “splat” pattern.
+Best practice is 100% coverage of 100% of teats, which generally requires a minimum of 20 ml of teat disinfectant (teat spray) through a well-adjusted nozzle which gives a good “splat” pattern.

-Spray nozzles often get knocked around in the dairy from hitting steel and concrete and the nozzle wears away until it affects the spray pattern.
+Spray nozzles often get knocked around in the dairy from hitting steel and concrete and as the nozzle wears away, it affects the spray pattern produced by the gun, making it dificult to achieve good coverage of teats.

 Replacing the guns is an expensive exercise, so here’s a tip to help preserve those nozzles.